- Search The Registry

 In January 1884, the General Assembly passed a bill incorporating the Supreme Fountain Grand United Order of True Reformers, and in 1885 after further study, the True Reformers instituted the first insurance plan of an African American fraternal society that was based on actuarial calculations of life expectancies.
 Members and prospective members paid varying fees for their insurance according to their ages.
 The insurance system proved quite profitable and soon supported other Reformer enterprises.

 Success aside, Browne engendered controversy in Richmond's Black community.
 His conservatism and enormous ego irritated many of his contemporaries, most notably John Mitchell Jr., the editor of the Richmond Planet.
 Two incidents in 1895 particularly raised eyebrows.
-After Mitchell and a Black Massachusetts legislator presented themselves in March at the governor's mansion for a reception tendered to the visiting Massachusetts Committee on Mercantile Affairs, Browne wrote to a local newspaper criticizing their behavior and explaining his own less confrontational view of race relations: "Legal equality and cordial relation—to the extent of building up the negro race—are the desires of respectable and sensible negroes; and they are as much opposed to social equality between whites and blacks as are the whites themselves."
+After Mitchell and a Black Massachusetts legislator presented themselves in March at the governor's mansion for a reception tendered to the visiting Massachusetts Committee on Mercantile Affairs, Browne wrote to a local newspaper criticizing their behavior and explaining his own less aggressive view of race relations: "Legal equality and cordial relation—to the extent of building up the negro race—are the desires of respectable and sensible negroes; and they are as much opposed to social equality between whites and blacks as are the whites themselves."